panickal/rust-tryout/README.md

 # Cargo
 Cargo is the package manager for Rust.
-`cargo build` for building `Cargo.toml` which is the build config file.
+* `cargo build` for building `Cargo.toml` which is the build config file
+* `cargo check` for running tests
+* `cargo run` for running project executable
+* `cargo new name --bin` can be used for initializing a new binary crate or `--lib` for a new library crate
+* cargo creates a target folder for temp and target files